• Skip to main content

 • Whisk in wine and raise heat to medium until mixture starts to bubble.

-• Reduce heat to low and simmer for about 5 minutes, stirring constantly.
+• Reduce heat to low and simmer for 2-3 minutes, stirring constantly.

-• Stir in 1 cup of cheese until melted.
+• Stir in ½ cup of cheese and seasonings and stir until melted.

 • Fold in crab meat, trying not to break up lumps too much.